 There are fire drill instructions posted in every room.
-Learn these directions in addition to specific directions in every room; the following suggestions will ensure safe and efficient evacuation of the building.
+The following guidelines will ensure safe and efficient evacuation of the building.

 - 1. As soon as the fire alarm rings, stop working and prepare to leave the room quickly.
 Do not take books or other things with you. - 2.
 Move QUICKLY AND QUIETLY through the halls single or double file.
 Stay with your group. - 3.
 After your group has reached its destination, remain quiet until you are told it is safe to return.
 Stay with your teacher because he/she will be taking role while outside the building. - 4.
 Return to your room in the same manner as you left. - 5.
 A fire drill is a serious matter treat it as such. - 6.
 State law requires a fire drill be held each school calendar month.